Lecrapouille/Ecstasy/README.md

 Car velocity is made of attractive and repulsive forces depending on the distance.

 The dynamic of the player car is explained [on my other github project](https://github.com/Lecrapouille/PrincipeMoindreAction).
 Traductions upon request (again ;)

+Translation for files and what they do:
+* UAltitude.pas: Compute altitude of the road, off-road terrains, indicates in which road or block is a car.
+* UBadies.pas: no yet implemented but was for car with IA: cops cars for example.
+* UBoucledejeu.pas: (= Game Loop) Entry point for the game logic and game displaying, Time step computation.
+* UCaratere.pas: routine for displaying text on the screen (for debug or displaying player states, for example).
+* UChargement.pas (= Loading): load everything (car, textures, sounds).
+* UCirculation.pas (= Traffic jam) manage cars: velocity, behavior for stop on cross roads.
+* ClavierSouris.pas (= Keyboard inputs and mouse logic) for controling the player car (velocity and wheel direction).
+* UFeux.pas (= light traffic) Load the traffic lights textures.
+* UFrustrum.pas: player camera view.
+* UInterface.pas: main window.
+* UIntro.pas: not implemented (introduction video)
+* UJoueur.pas (= player) Car player.
+* ULancement.pas: display the boot screen.
+* ULoader.pas: 3D model loader.
+* UMath.pas: very basic vector operations.
+* UParticles.pas: particle effects.
+* URepere.pas (= axis) for debug and camera projection.
+* USons.pas: sounds.
+* UTerrain.pas: off-road terrain generation.
+* UTextures.pas: load BMP, TGA and JPG files for textures.
+* UTransparence.pas: texture transparency.
+* UTypege.pas: Global variables.
+* UVille.pas (= city) generate the city and manage the traffic lights.
+* UVoiture.pas: car dynamics.